cprost/prost.ca/content/blog/2020/post1/kickoff.md

 ### The Gatsby Experience

-I'll keep things short, sweet: Gatsby is great.
+I'll keep things short and sweet: Gatsby is great.
 If you haven't heard of Gatsby, it's a static site generator built on top of ReactJS.
-It allows developers to build sites that leverage nearly all of the features of the clean and modern React framework, while providing users with an incredibly fast experience.
+It allows developers to build sites that leverage the features of the clean and modern React framework, while providing users with an incredibly fluid and fast-loading experience.
 Content like images can also be optimized at build time, so bandwidth costs are reduced.
 Since you're building a static site, there's also no need to keep a Node backend running, so hosting is a trivial issue.

 Designing this website was just like the prototypical React experience; pages and their constituent components are written in JSX, and you can easily use a CSS-in-JS library like **styled-components** or **Emotion** for reusable React-friendly styling.
 But, where Gatsby really shines is in its content-generating APIs.
 Gatsby leverages the GraphQL language to intuitively source data for populating your website.
 I used GraphQL to read the Markdown files populating my blog posts (including this one!), but you could also use one of Gatsby's many plugins to use GraphQL to source from any popular content management system like WordPress or Contentful.